We have over 500 exam centres offering ACCA exams across the globe. Use our exam planner to find out what exams you can take and where.

-Unfortunately we cannot give an indication of the additional fees payable at your centre as the costs of the special centres are dependent upon the number of candidates sitting, the range of papers being taken and local invigilation charges.
+Unfortunately we cannot give an indication of the additional fees payable at your centre as the costs of the special centres are dependent upon the number of candidates sitting, the range of exams being taken and local invigilation charges.

 If you are sitting at a designated Special Centre, please pay all invigilation and accommodation fees directly to the local supervisor before the date of the examination.
 If you are unable to sit the examination for which you have entered, please advise the local supervisor in good time and pay whatever cancellation fees may be appropriate.

-ACCA will only set up special centres if we are satisfied that the same standards of facilities and invigilation that exist at our regular centres will be available.
+It is only possible for ACCA to arrange special centres if we are satisfied that the same standards of facilities and invigilation that exist at our regular centres will be available.
 If it is not possible for us to arrange an exam sitting at the location you have requested, you will be offered the opportunity to sit your exams at the nearest regular exam centre.
+You will then receive an email confirming your exam entry and any payment instructions that are required from you.

-If you wish to change your tax and law variant papers please remember to do so by 8 April if you are sitting exams in June and 8 October if you are sitting exams in December.
-You can change your variant papers through myACCA.
 Please note that your choice of tax variant will determine the choice of accounting and auditing standards available to you.
 Any changes to the current variant papers will be detailed in our Variants and options choices section.

 If you wish to change your accounting and auditing standards entry option please remember to do so before the standard entry closing date ahead of the exam session you’ve entered for.